 Corinne T. Field is Associate Professor of Women, Gender & Sexuality at the University of Virginia.
 Her research focuses on the intersections of age, gender, and race in US history.
 She is the author of The Struggle for Equal Adulthood: Gender, Race, Age, and the Fight for Citizenship in Antebellum America (University of North Carolina Press, 2014).
 With LaKisha Simmons, she co-edited The Global History of Black Girlhood (University of Illinois Press, 2022), and with Nicholas Syrett, Age in America: Colonial Era to the Present (New York University Press, 2015).

 Field is currently researching two historical monographs.
-The first, Grand Old Women: How Abolitionists and Feminists Transformed Aging in America, explains how nineteenth-century activist intellectuals developed arguments for old age empowerment and old age justice, embedding a concern with women's aging in broader campaigns for freedom and equality.
-The second, Looking Old: A US History, explores how the visual assessment of oldness on human bodies shaped chattel slavery, modern courtship, industrial labor relations, and professional careers.
+The first, Feminist Aging in Nineteenth-Century America: Old Age, Justice, and Power, explains how nineteenth-century activist intellectuals developed arguments for old age empowerment and old age justice, embedding a concern with women's aging in broader campaigns for freedom and equality.
+The second, Looking Old: A US History, considers how visual assessment of oldness on human bodies shaped chattel slavery, modern courtship, industrial labor relations, and professional careers.
 With David Troyansky, she is editing the nineteenth-century volume of the Bloomsbury Cultural History of Old Age.

 Photo credit: Tony Rinaldo Photography

 2022 Co-editor with LaKisha Simmons, The Global History of Black Girlhood (University of Illinois Press).

 2022 "Antifeminism, Anti-Blackness, and Antioldness: The Intersectional Aesthetics of Aging in the Nineteenth-Century United States," Signs: Journal of Women in Culture and Society, special issue, "Rethinking 'Fist Wave' Feminisms," 47, no. 4 (Summer): 843-83.